Protect Your Organization From Spear Phishing

 Unlike other solutions that attempt to detect malicious content or use basic authentication mechanisms, Enterprise Protect leverages comprehensive insight into sender identities.
 By applying expert systems and machine learning to develop and apply trust and authenticity models, it identifies, isolates and stops email attacks that rely on identity deception.

-These models are driven by the Agari Email Trust Platform™, the only solution that verifies trusted email identities based on insight into 10 billion emails per day.
+These models are driven by the Agari Email Trust Platform™, the only solution that verifies trusted email identities based on insight into over 2 trillion emails every year.